 Welcome to Bangkok fellow globe roamers, where glorious days of Asia exploration lie ahead of us.
 After checking into ourhotel you may wish to do some DIY exploring, grab a massage or just lie by the pool soaking up those sweet Thai rays.
 Later the group will join forces to hear what's in store for the trip, then the night is yours.
 Maybe take to the streets for some authentic pad thai and eye-popping nightlife, or jump in a tuk-tuk and hit the buzzy Patpong Night Market, with its neon lights and vibrant street life.
 It's not called the Asian Adventure for nothing!

-The Royal Palace and its 61 acres of incredible buildings will be number one on today's to do list.
 We'll start the day early, with so much to see there's no time to waste.
 We'll take a Locally Guided tour of Wat Arun temples, sitting by the side of the Chao Phraya River.
 The temple is one of the symbols of Thailand, with its golden temples gleaming in the sunshine giving us a peep into Thailand's Royal past.
 We'll follow this up with a tour of the klongs (canals) and some fish feeding, as well as watching locals go about their day and living life along the river.
 Just listing today's sites gives us the butterflies, and we'll take it all in with our Local Guide leading the charge.
 Armed with more Local knowledge than we know what to do with, get ready for ME Time.
 From shopping, grabbing a massage to indulding in delicious local eats, this afternoon is gearing up to be brilliant.
 Bangkok, you've been a dream, but the show must go on!
 Fast becoming a must-visit in this part of the world, we make tracks to our next destination, the sleepy town of Kanchanaburi to really get local.
 We jump straight into the way of life here, visiting sites including learning about the darker times past at the WWII Cemetery and the famed Bridge on the River Kwai, with our guide giving us all the info we need on this riverside spot steeped in history.
 There's nothing like getting some local transport to keep things intersting, so we'll pop into a boat along the River Kwai where we'll reach our home for the night, the The Jungle Raft Hotel, Kanchanaburi.
 Rooms lit by candle light are what you'll be greeted with, followed by a delicious included dinner of local specialties at dusk.
 You can even jump in the river directly from your room.
 Amazing!
 Because of course here at Contiki we like to keep things a bit special.
 Tonight as we watch the sunset over the landscape we'll no doubt be toasting our first full day on the trip and contemplating just how good life is.

 Fuel up on breakfast this morning as we'll be heading out for our included bike tour of Ayutthaya with the crew.
 We love getting up on two wheels, and you'll soon realise why it's one of our favourite ways to get around.
 Cycling past pretty villages, rice paddies and temples, you'll see there's no better way of exploring this UNESCO listed city and its surrounds, which was once the capital of the Kingdom of Siam.
 The city ruins now form the Ayutthaya Historical Park, with the tall towers (prangs) standing as beautiful ruins that dot the landscapes, giving a glimpse into the glorious past of this once thriving metropolis.
 After freshening up at the hotel and perhaps a little more exploring, it's all aboard the overnight train to Chiang Mai, where tomorrow will be a full day of exploring.